viviparous/preplish/README.md

 It runs wherever Perl, Bash, grep, sed, and awk run.
 (That's... everywhere.)

-This project aims to be a good REPL.
+This project aims to be a good REPL that has value for general programming and data analysis with Perl.
 Low barrier to entry, quick productivity.
 You may find it useful as well as easy to understand.

 ### Project Status: Active